QianyueMa/web-scraping-challenge/README.md

 ## Navigation of the repo: Submission

 1. The Jupyter Notebook contains the scraping code used.
-2. Screenshots of the final application.
+2. Screenshots of the final application are included below.

 ## Tools